cran/lifecycle/README.md

 Use lifecycle to document the status of your exported functions and arguments:

 * Choose one of the 7 lifecycle stages a function or argument can be in.
-You can choose from 4 development stages (experimental, maturing, stable, and questining) and 3 deprecation stages (soft-deprecated, deprecated, and defunct).
+You can choose from 4 development stages (experimental, maturing, stable, and questioning) and 3 deprecation stages (soft-deprecated, deprecated, and defunct).

 * If the function or argument is deprecated, make sure your users know about by calling `deprecate_soft()`, `deprecate_warn()`, or `deprecate_stop()`.
 These functions try to be informative without being too verbose, with increasing levels of verbosity as the deprecation stage advances.

 * Include the relevant lifecycle badge in your documentation.

-Consult the usage vignette to learn about the workflow: `vignette("usage", package = "lifecycle")`.
+Consult the usage vignette to learn about the workflow: `vignette("lifecycle", package = "lifecycle")`.